Multibit-Legacy/multibit-hd/mbhd-install/README.md

 The first time this process is run it will take ages (typically 20mins) as `pack200` compresses large artifacts.
 Subsequent builds are a lot faster.

-The final installers are available in `mbhd-install/target` for subsequent upload to the main site.
+The final installers are available in `mbhd-install/target` for upload to the `multibit.org` site.

-### Notes on the protocol handler code

-In order to respond to Bitcoin URIs being clicked in external applications such as browsers a protocol handler has to be registered.
-The code to support this is within JWrapper in the `jwrapper_utils.jar` which is not under version control due to its size (1.5+Mb).
-Consequently the Maven dependency references a JAR within the project itself which gives rise to a Maven warning that is suppressed with the `-q` option.

 ## Notes on various installers